 Tony Billings and Santanu Mitra accepted for publication in Tax Notes

-Mike Ilitch School of Business Professors of Accounting Tony Billings and Santanu Mitra have had an article accepted for publication as a special report in both Tax Notes State and Tax Notes International.
-Tax Notes is a portfolio of publications with a large readership of practitioners, academics and policymakers alike.
+Mike Ilitch School of Business Professors of Accounting Tony Billings and Santanu Mitra have had an article accepted for publication in Tax Notes, which is a portfolio of publications with a large readership of practitioners, academics and policymakers alike.

 The article, “Taxation of Cryptocurrency Transactions: Consequences of Hard Forks, Soft Forks, and Airdrops,” was co-authored by Kyungjin Kim, a former Ilitch School graduate student.